broofa/joos/README.md

 # joos == "OO in JS"

 "joos" is a compact library (< 2KB minified+gzip'ed) that provides a clean, powerful, consistent, approach to creating classes and other OO patterns in JavaScript.
-For example ...

-## Creating a Class
+## Class creation
+Classes are created with "joos.createClass(apid)", where 'apid' is an API Definition (APID) object.
+These objects can

+Here's a simple class that demonstrates just some of the features of joos:

     var MyClass = joos.createClass({
+      superclass$: SomeOtherClass,

+      // Define MyClass.SOME_CONSTANT
+      $SOME_CONSTANT: 'a value',

+      // Define a static initializer method.
+This method is called once, immediately
+      // after the class is created.
+      initialize$: function() {
+        // (function implementation)
+      },

+      // Define a static initializer method.
+This method is called once, immediately
+      // after the class is created.
+      initialize: function() {
+        // (function implementation)
+      }

       // API Definition goes here
     });

- Some of the more powerful constructs it provides:

-- Ability to invoke superclass methods, on both instances and classes
-- Getter/setter methods (with inheritance support!)
-- Per-instance method binding

-- Getter/setter support (including
-, in a way that is specifically designed to keep your code as readable and intuitive as possible.

-Want a taste of what it looks like?
-Here ya go ...

-[TBD: cool code snippet goes here]